 Do not confuse Tor’s web browsing protection as total Internet protection however, because while it will mask traffic performed within Tor, it does not mask general internet usage (I.E., if you have Spotify accessing the internet to stream music, that connection to the internet is not going through Tor and is therefore not protected)

-So, gumshoes, if you like the idea of not having the government or Google knowing every single thing you’re doing on the internet, Tor is the web browser for you.
+So, gumshoes, if you like the idea of not having Aliens, the government or Google knowing every single thing you’re doing on the internet, Tor is the web browser that will hide you from EVERYONE.